Scroll to navigation

 Lux Metering and brightness transitions

-• Lux/Brightness Profiles may define brightness-steps so that brightness levels remain constant over set ranges of lux values.
+• Lux/Brightness Profiles may be altered for local conditionas so that brightness levels remain constant over set ranges of lux values (night, day, and so forth).

-• Adjustments are only made at intervals of one or more minutes (defaults to 5 minutes).
+• Adjustments are only made at intervals of one or more minutes (default is 10 minutes).

 • The adjustment task passes lux values through a smoothing low-pass filter.

-When ambient light conditions are fluctuating, for example, due to passing clouds, automatic adjust can be suspended.
+When ambient light conditions are fluctuating, for example, due to passing clouds, automatic adjust can be manually suspended.
 The main-panel, main-menu, and light-metering dialog each contain controls for toggling Auto/Manual.
-Additionally, moving the manual slider turns off automatic adjustment.
+Additionally, moving the manual lux-slider turns off automatic adjustment.

 The Light-metering dialog includes an option to enable auto-brightness interpolation.
 This option will enable the calculation of values between steps in the profiles.
 In order to avoid small fluctuating changes, interpolation won't result in brightness changes less than 10%.
 During interpolation, if a lux value is found to be in proximity to any attached preset, the preset values will be preferred over interpolated ones.